reuters-graphics/yaks/.changeset/selfish-forks-provide.md

 '@reuters-graphics/yaks-eslint': minor
 ---

-Svelte 5 configs added for eslint and prettier.
+Adds Svelte 5 configs for eslint and prettier.